dmorse/pscfpp/README.md

 without any warranty, without even the implied warranty of merchantability or fitness for a particular purpose.
 See the LICENSE file or the
 <a href=http://www.gnu.org/licenses/>gnu web page</a> for details.

+Copyright 2015-2025, The Regents of the University of Minnesota.

 ## Support